By Jo Anderson. Last Updated 22nd June 2023. Welcome to our guide that explains how to claim for an accident at work when not an employee.

 - Essential References

-You could make an injury at work claim if the injury was not your fault.
+You could make an injury at work claim with a specialist solicitor if the injury was not your fault.
 There are various scenarios in which an injury might not be your fault, including if it was:

 - Caused directly by the actions of a third party